 Tips for using our American Recipes

 All of our recipes use UK measurements and ingredients.
 There are some cases (Jif peanut butter for example) where there is truly not an equivalent UK product.
-When that happens, we will tell you where to buy the speciality ingredient in the UK.
-Additionally, our recipes are triple tested before they are posted.
+When that happens, we will tell you where to buy the specialty ingredient in the UK.
 To get the most out of our site, however, we suggest these few tips.

 Third Time is the Charm